 Lake Atitlán in November

-Dry season also makes for easier market days and artisan visits.
-If you are heading to San Juan La Laguna for the weaving cooperatives or San Antonio Palopó for pottery, November gives you better light and drier paths than the rainy months, without yet hitting the busiest dry season weekends.
+Dryer weather also makes artisan visits easier.
+If you are heading to San Juan La Laguna for weaving cooperatives or San Antonio Palopó for pottery, November gives you better light and drier paths than the rainiest months.

 Yes, you can swim in Lake Atitlán in November.
-The water stays cool year round no matter the season, so that part barely changes month to month.
-If you want to combine the lake with Mayan culture beyond the boat rides, a tour of three Mayan villages at the lake is a solid way to see more than just Panajachel.
+The water stays cool year round, so the season does not change the temperature as much as people expect.
+If you want to combine the lake with Maya culture beyond the boat rides, a tour of three Mayan villages at the lake is a solid way to see more than just Panajachel.

 More on the lake: my Lake Atitlán bucket list and best things to do at the lake with kids.